 Pursuant to California Education Code section 56507, subdivision (d), the hearing decision must indicate the extent to which each party has prevailed on each issue heard and decided.
-Here, OCDE prevailed on the issues presented in Case One.
-Student prevailed as to Newport-Mesa only in Case Two.
+OCDE prevailed on all issues in Case One.
+OCDE and CDE prevailed on all issues in Case Two.